Home » Bring Your Own Device (BYOD) » Navigating the eCOA Vendor Landscape in 2025: What Clinical Teams Really Need to Know

 Final Selection Criteria

-- Using standard PRO instruments OR custom diaries requiring rapid deployment
+- Using standard PRO instruments OR custom diaries (both deploy in 4-8 weeks)

 - Timeline is critical (need deployment in weeks, not months)

-- BYOD and decentralized trial support is required
+- BYOD and decentralized clinical trial support is required

 - Patient UX is paramount (consumer populations, elderly, low tech literacy)